fmcarrero/payments/README.md

 - **Sorting:** Transactions are sorted by their creation date in descending order by default, providing an immediate view of the most recent activity.
 - **Filtering:** Users can specify filters for transaction amounts and dates, making it easy to drill down to the exact data set required.
-- **Pagination:** The paginated results are presented in a user-friendly format, with the total number of transactions displayed at the top of the page and the current page number and size shown at the bottom.
+- **Pagination:** The paginated results are presented in a user-friendly format, with the total number of transactions displayed.

 ## How to Use